rhunt04/data_maker/README.md

 # Generate a single `.csv` table

-The following `data_maker` config generates a table named `names_list.csv` containing a number of rows of `mimesis`-generated data, via the generic `full_name` provider with default arguments.
+The following `data_maker` configuration generates a table named `names_list.csv` containing a number of rows of `mimesis`-generated data, via the generic `full_name` provider with default arguments.
 The column name is `name`.

 ```YAML
 tables: